compliance

 How does the GPSR apply to second-hand products?

-All products, new or second hand are subject to the regulations outlined for GPSR.
-The only exceptions are for products that are clearly advertised and marked as “repaired” or “reconditioned”, along with antiques.
+All products — new or second-hand — are covered by the GPSR.
+The only exceptions are products that are clearly advertised and marked as "repaired" or "reconditioned", along with antiques.

 Does GPSR apply to free products?